johannesstroebele91/graphql-library/3_frontend/tech-stack.md

 So it

 - it makes it easier to write queries and mutations (e.g. useQuery and useMutation) AND
+- enables caching
-- enables caching (avoid making unecessary same requests and use data that was retrieved earlier)
+  - which avoids making unecessary same requests and
+  - uses data that was retrieved earlier
+  - PS the cache is dependend on the "id" of the request
   - PS the cache can be persiteted to local storage

 Apollo Client is a